 The timing of observation output is controlled by schedules defined in dataset 6 of the ".inp" file.
 Observation points are defined in dataset 8D of the ".inp" file.
-The definition of each observation point includes its name, its spatial coordinates, the name of the schedule that controls its output, and an output format (OBS or OBC).
-Observations that have the same schedule and output format are written to the same output file, so the number of ".obs" and/or ".obc" output files depends on the number of combinations of schedule and output format encountered in dataset 8D.
+The definition of each observation point includes its name, its spatial coordinates, the name of the schedule that controls its output, and an output format (".obs" or ".obc").
+Observations that have the same schedule and output format are written to the same output file, so the number of ".obs" and/or ".obc" output files depends on the number of combinations of schedule and output format that the user enters in dataset 8D.
 SUTRA automatically generates the required number of output files, assigning filenames derived from base filenames specified by the user in file "SUTRA.FIL".